dnratthee/iot_test_project/README.md

 # IoT SAU 2024 - Flutter Project

-This project is used to study usage.
-[Flutter](https://flutter.dev/) connect to API.
+This project is used to study usage [Flutter](https://flutter.dev/) connect to API.

 ## Getting Started